 - Get tickets for the U.S. Capitol tour:

 - If you are traveling between March 1st and August 31st, get your Holocaust Museum tickets in advance.

 - Get tickets for your choice of Dinner Boat Cruise on the Potomac.

 - If possible, get tickets to visit the Smithsonian’s National Museum of African American History and Culture, the newest Smithsonian Museum and the most difficult to visit due to its popularity.
 If this is a definite must-see for you, it is recommended that your get these tickets first before you plan the rest of your visit.
 A free timed pass is necessary for admission.
 If you’re able to obtain passes, you can claim up to six.
 They’re timed at 15-minute intervals, and everyone – even infants – entering the museum will need a pass.
 Tickets are usually available on the first day of the month 90 days in advance for three months in the future.

 - If you have the time and the energy, you may want to schedule a three-hour morning Segway Tour of the National Mall with the Smithsonian Institute.
 Tours depart from the Smithsonian Museum of American History’s Mall entrance daily.
 Call 202-384-8516 for reservations and information.

 - Make your hotel reservations.
 Here are a few recommendations in a variety of price ranges within walking distance of central D.C.

 The Willard InterContinental Hotel

-For much more information and details on each day with walking directions from point to point for Days 1-4 and driving directions for Day 5, see Amazon or Dr. Loe’s Amazon author page tab of this website to purchase the $8.99 paperback or the $5.99 Kindle book, One Perfect Trip to Washington, D.C.
-2017 by Dr. Cindy Loe.
+For much more information and details on each day with walking directions from point to point for Days 1-4 and driving directions for Day 5, see Amazon or Dr. Loe’s Amazon author page tab of this website to purchase the $8.99 paperback or the $5.99 Kindle book, Washington, D.C.
+2018 by Dr. Cindy Loe.